-Therefore, self-directed learning places a significant amount of trust and responsibility on learners to identify and fulfil their learning needs.
-However, 360Learning emphasises the distinction between self-directed learning and unstructured or unsupervised learning.
+Therefore, self-determined learning places a significant amount of trust and responsibility on learners to identify and fulfil their learning needs.
+However, 360Learning emphasises the distinction between self-directed and unstructured or unsupervised learning.
 As they put it, “just because self-directed learning makes learners more responsible for those things doesn’t mean it makes them solely responsible.”

 L&D teams must still play an active role in facilitating and supporting self-directed learning.
 For example, L&D teams must ensure learning content is accurate, accessible, and up to date, learning goals are measurable, achievable, relevant, and aligned with broader organisational goals, and learners can access whatever support they require to achieve optimal outcomes.

-Self-directed learning may give learners more control, but it should not mean they feel unsupported.
+Self-led learning may give learners more control, but it should not mean they feel unsupported.

-Many of us can probably conjure examples of self-directed learning in daily life.
+Many of us can probably conjure examples of self-determined learning in daily life.
 You might want to learn a new language and download an app to guide you on this journey.
 You might be interested in history and seek out a podcast to learn more.
 You might see a particularly captivating documentary and start Googling for more information once the final credits roll.
-These are all examples of informal self-directed learning in day-to-day life.
+These are all examples of informal self-determined learning in day-to-day life.

-In a business context, self-directed learning has also been a hit.
+In a business context, self-led learning has also been a hit.
 According to research by Cornerstone, American food and energy drink company Cliff Bar saw a 198% increase in self-directed online training hours when the company began offering more timely and relevant content.
 To achieve this, the company launched ‘Epiphany Labs’, a company-wide learning hub that allows learners to access live sessions, lunch and learns, on-demand courses, compliance training, and more, all on their own terms.

 As we’ve alluded to, the primary benefit of self-directed learning is giving learners more control over their development.
 Ideally, this should lead to more engaged, productive, and skilled learners.

-Already, teams are seeing the benefits of this approach, with self-directed learning growing in popularity across all generations.
+Already, teams are seeing the benefits of this approach, with self-determined learning growing in popularity across all generations.
 According to LinkedIn’s 2021 Workplace Learning report, 43% of Gen Z, 42% of Millennials, and 33% of Gen X and Baby Boomers want fully self-directed and independent learning.
 This report also identified that 74% of learners want the freedom to take training courses during their spare time, at their own pace.
 Remember, it’s never a bad time to give learners more of what they want.

-In many ways, a shift-towards formalised self-directed learning is a natural progression from how employees already learn. eLearning Industry finds that employees spend far more time learning from their own sources than employer-provided training.
+In many ways, a shift-towards formal self-led learning is a natural progression from how employees already learn. eLearning Industry finds that employees spend far more time learning from their own sources than employer-provided training.
 On average, workers spend 14 hours per month learning on their own, compared to just two to three hours on employer-provided training.
 Likewise, 23% of workers say they completed a course of any kind in the last two years, whereas more than 70% learned something for their job from an article, video, or book in the past 24 hours.